-Macro imxrt_ral::modify_reg
+Macro modify_reg

 macro_rules! modify_reg { ( $periph:path, $instance:expr, $reg:ident $([$offset:expr])*, $( $field:ident : $value:expr ),+ $(,)? ) => { ... }; ( $periph:path, $instance:expr, $reg:ident $([$offset:expr])*, $fn:expr ) => { ... }; }